 District 4 Town of High River with two stations

-District 5 M.D. of Foothills Fire Department Cayley station
+District 5 Foothills County Fire Department Cayley station

-District 6 M.D. of Foothills Fire Department Priddis station
+District 6 Foothills County Fire Department Priddis station

-District 7 M.D. of Foothills Fire Department Blackie station
+District 7 Foothills County Fire Department Blackie station

 District 8 Town of Okotoks with two stations

-District 9 M.D. of Foothills Fire Department Heritage Pointe station
+District 9 Foothills County Fire Department Heritage Pointe station

 The stations within or assigned to the districts are dispatched first for most emergencies.
 The agreements with the Fire Departments allow assistance or Mutual Aid as required for larger calls.
 In addition the Foothills Fire Service has Mutual Aid agreements with the surrounding Municipal Districts to provide additional equipment and manpower when required.
-Of note is the Municipal District of Ranchland which has no fire protection and they have contracted with the M.D. of Foothills to service a portion of their area.
+Of note is the Municipal District of Ranchland which has no fire protection and they have contracted with Foothills County to service a portion of their area.
 Response into the designated area is from District 1, Longview station.
-Alberta Sustainable Resources is responsible for wild land fire response into a small sliver in the South West corner of the M.D. of Foothills, although the M.D. is still responsible for any structural fires in that area within the M.D. municipal borders.
+Alberta Sustainable Resources is responsible for wild land fire response into a small sliver in the South West corner of Foothills County, although the County is still responsible for any structural fires in that area within Foothills County municipal borders.